-What Level of Food Hygiene Training Do I Need?
+What Type of Food Hygiene Certificate Do I Need?

+Food Hygiene training is a legal requirement for anyone who works with food.
 Whether you directly or indirectly handle food in the workplace you need to follow the same legislation.
-If you are cooking, serving, making, packing or delivering the food you need to be aware how to do hygienically.
+If you are cooking, serving, making, packing or delivering the food you need to be aware of how to do it hygienically.

 Level 2 is also available in both methods of training.
 This course looks at those who are direct food handlers and those who would cook the food.
 Whether you worked in a hotel, school, bar or cafe; if you handle food, you should attend this training course.

-If you work in a managerial or supervisory role above those who handle food you should attend this course.
-The course will help you enforce and communicate food hygiene measure around the workplace.
+If you work in a managerial or supervisory role above those who handle the food you should attend this course.
+The course will help you enforce and communicate hygiene measures around the workplace.

 What do Food Safety Courses cover?